Berne Institute Diploma in TA Counselling

 Postgraduate Clinical Diploma in Transactional Analysis Counselling

-Our Diploma course has been validated by Middlesex University for the award of their Postgraduate Clinical Diploma in Transactional Analysis Counselling.
+Our Diploma course has been validated by Middlesex University.
+This programme is quality assured by Middlesex and you will receive a Middlesex Postgraduate Clinical Diploma in Transactional Analysis Counselling upon successful completion.
 The training and final examinations for this Diploma are identical to those for The Berne Institute's in-house Diploma.
 However, students wishing to take the Postgraduate Diploma will be registered with Middlesex University as well as with The Berne Institute; they also have to submit a number of written assignments for formal marking during the course.
 The duration of the PGCD course is 2 years (min.) of part-time study, with enrolment normally taking place in the third year of post-Foundation training.

 External accreditation (BACP)